 Final thoughts on sales prospecting techniques

-Sales prospecting techniques that used to work aren't as effective.
+Sales prospecting techniques that used to work aren't as effective and building your sales tech stack is as overwhelming as ever.
 Which is a bummer.

 The good news is, there are plenty of techniques that do work.
 Just keep in mind that not every strategy may be as effective for your audience or your industry.
 Test a few and see what works for you.